 **Do NOT read this review if you have not read this book**

 The book I read before this one was Hopeless By Colleen Hoover and it also had to do with sexual assault and that book i found was more believable.
 It showed the mental and physical struggle the victim went through and the repercussions of rape.
 It also showed the reactions of the victims family and her boyfriend.
 I found the fact that Annabels mom went into a deep depression after Annabels grandma died and then her daughter gets raped and she doesn't even cry or freak out.
 That just doesn't sit well with me.
+I guess everyone does deal with grief in their own way though.

 Happy reading nerds and sound off in the comments with your opinions and reviews on this novel! :)